Esri/arcgis-maps-sdk-kotlin-samples/add-scene-layer-with-elevation/README.md

 ## About the data

-The scene launches with a northward view of the city of Brest, France.
+The scene launches with a northward view of the city of Brest, France ([SceneServer](https://tiles.arcgis.com/tiles/P3ePLMYs2RVChkJx/arcgis/rest/services/Buildings_Brest/SceneServer)).
 A 3D scene layer representing buildings (some textured) is used as an example.

 ## Tags